Anoncheg1/pinyin-isearch/README.md

 For example: to find "Shànghǎi" and "上海" in text you just type: ``` C-s shanghai ```.

-Now we match chinese characters exactly, for example if you type "y"  ....
 # Files
 ```text
 pinyin-isearch.el